Sex differences in education: Science, technologies, engineering, and mathematics

 Centering the problems of gender education in the STEM field around gender-based bias evaluations of children relating to anxiety and lack of representation of women.
-Author Drew H. Bailey mentions how regardless of worldwide striving and progress for gender equality across different societies, the lack of women in STEM programs is a reoccurring issue in educational institutions.
+Author Drew H. Bailey mentions how, regardless of worldwide striving and progress for gender equality across different societies, the lack of women in STEM programs is a reoccurring issue in educational institutions.
 Furthermore, Bailey and his colleagues studied how the possibility that the gender difference in STEM subjects' anxiety holds a contribution to the underrepresentation of women.
 The study involved assessing the number of predictions from the "gender stratification model," which evaluates "cross-national patterns" of gender distinctions in math anxiety and performance.
 The study tailored itself to the number of outcomes of gender inequality on a national scale that related to math anxiety and performance in education.
-The analytical data collected from the PISA (Programme for International Student Assessment) of which 761,655 students from 68 nations participated was measured to further the study.
+The analytical data collected from the Programme for International Student Assessment (PISA) of which 761,655 students from 68 nations participated was measured to further the study.
 The results of the study showed that countries with more gender-egalitarian, and economically advanced societies have a moderate level of mathematics anxiety.
 There are comparatively more "mothers in STEM fields" in developed countries; however, according to the study they treasured "mathematical competence" in their sons more than their daughters.
 The mothers in STEM fields cherished their sons to have more capability in math than their daughters according to the author's study.
 However, the worldwide average in STEM exams is closer in proximity in terms of performance between girls and boys, according to Baily and his colleagues.

+Three young boys reading books at school.

+While research continues to explore where these inconsistencies, recent psychological studies have a focused look into educational interventions to help narrow the gap.
+A 2025 analysis suggests that implementing gender neutral assessments and teaching methods in STEM is effective in reducing the performance gaps in technology education.
+These finding indicate that by changing classroom evaluations to be more inclusive, teachers and other educators can help prevent psychological barriers that most often discourage female students from pursuing a career in STEM.

+The Gender Equality Paradox describes findings that countries with more gender equality are more likely to have larger gender gaps in STEM graduation rates.
+There is a theory that suggests that because these societies have more equality in genders that individuals have more freedom to choose careers based on their interests instead of necessity.

 Second sexism in education

-Discrimination against men in education is sometimes known as "second sexism".
-Second sexism has not seen significant backing or research even among those who study discrimination.
-Second sexism in education, together with obvious sexrole stereotypes, make male students face more punishment in school than female students.
+Second Sexism is a term coined by David Benatar to describe the discrimination against men.
+Second sexism in education refers to the disadvantages faced by male students in regards to poorer educational outcomes and increased disciplinary actions.